 - Elevates your metabolism – use the power of metabolic boost to burn more fat and destroy more fat cells.

 - Tone up, not bulk up – more energy means harder work in the gym.
 No muscle bulk only athletic tone and sexy curves.

 - Never feel tired again – Forget about losing energy on your diet – supercharged motivation every day.

-- Used by professional fitness models – The ‘Queen of Workout’s, Alexia Clark is a known user of this fat burner.
+- Used by professional athletes and fitness models – The ‘Queen of Workout’s, Alexia Clark is a known user of this fat burner.
 It’s helped her become a leading figure in the industry.

-- 100% natural ingredients – no chemicals or synthetic substances in Instant Knockout.
+- 100% natural ingredients – no chemicals or synthetic substances in Instant Knockout CUT.